EmilyOng/TemperatureChecking/README.md

 # Temperature Checking

 ![Main](documentation/images/Main.png)
-* Danger zone is triggered when temperature is more than 38&deg;C or there are at least 2 symptoms present.
+* Danger zone is triggered when temperature is more than or equals to 38&deg;C or there are at least 2 symptoms present, at which the border will turn to red (instead of green).

 ## Getting started
 ### Technologies